pbinkley/rcb-manual/sections/13-the-recording-of-sound.md

 the disc are moving at a speed of one and one-half feet a second, which is adequate for the reproduction of sound frequencies up to 5,000.
-But the same number of revolu- tions per minute (seventy-eight is the in- ternational standard) would then carry the outside grooves of a large record at two or three times this speed.
+But the same number of revolutions per minute (seventy-eight is the international standard) would then carry the outside grooves of a large record at two or three times this speed.
 It takes two or three inches of groove at the outer edge of the record to reproduce the same amount of sound that is reproduced nearer the center on one inch.
-By varying the speed of the record in revolutions per minute, the ve- locity of the groove can be made constant.

-of

-This economizes record space but increases apparatus cost.
-The relationship is pre- cisely the one that is encountered in micro- photography, where an increase in cost of apparatus yields an economy in cost of filn.
+By varying the speed of the record in revolutions per minute, the velocity of the groove can be made constant. {% include columnbreak.html canvas=345 col=2 %} This economizes record space but increases apparatus cost.
+The relationship is precisely the one that is encountered in microphotography, where an increase in cost of apparatus yields an economy in cost of film.

-The relationship of first cost to running cost is encountered in sound repro- duction as in text reproduction.
+The relationship of first cost to running cost is encountered in sound reproduction as in text reproduction.
 A set of master discs costs about $7.50 for one side, $15.00 for two sides of a record.
 The cost of making pressings from these is from
 $.55 to $.75 each, of fifty; or more are needed.
-But an inferior record can be made, one at a time, by "dubbing"--that is, play- ing the master record and recording it on a new disc.
+But an inferior record can be made, one at a time, by "dubbing"---that is, playing the master record and recording it on a new disc.
 The dubbed records cost about
 $1.00 each.
-The cost structure here is like the comparison of photo-offset and photostat, and curiously enough, the two cost lines cross each other at about the same place--twenty-five copies.
+The cost structure here is like the comparison of photo-offset and photostat, and curiously enough, the two cost lines cross each other at about the same place---twenty-five copies.

 As might be expected, the cost per word of sound recording is higher than the